mybikeislost/zync-maya/README.md

 Tested with Maya 2012 and 2013.

+## zync-python

+This plugin depends on zync-python, the ZYNC Python API.

+Before trying to install zync-maya, make sure to [download zync-python](https://github.com/zync/zync-python) and follow the setup instructions there.

 ## Config File

 Contained in this folder you'll find a file called ```config_maya.py.example```.
 Make a copy of this file in the same directory, and rename it ```config_maya.py```.